Theosdoor/Metaheuristics-and-TSP/README.md

 ## How to Run

-To run an algorithm, navigate to the `search-algs` directory and use the `main.py` script.
+To run an algorithm, navigate to the `src` directory and use the `main.py` script.
 You must provide the algorithm module and the city file.

-1. Navigate to the `search-algs` directory:
+1. Navigate to the `src` directory:
     ```bash
-    cd search-algs
+    cd src
     ```
 2. Execute `main.py` with the desired algorithm and city file:
     ```bash